ibm-cloud-docs/codeengine/subscription-ping.md

 {: note}

 ## HTTP headers and body information for events
-{: #sub-header-body}
+{: #sub-header-bodyping}

 All events that are delivered to applications are received as HTTP messages.
 Events contain certain HTTP headers that help you to quickly determine key bits of information about the events without looking at the body (business logic) of the event.
 For more information, see the [`CloudEvents` spec](https://cloudevents.io){: external}.
 {: shortdesc}

 ### Common HTTP header
-{: #sub-common-header}
+{: #sub-common-header-ping}

 The following table shows the common HTTP headers that appear in each event that is delivered.
-The actual set of headers included in each event may include more options.
+The actual set of headers for each event can include more options.
 For more information and more header file options, see the [`CloudEvent` attributes](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#context-attributes){: external}.

 ```
 ce-id:  c329ed76-5004-4383-a3cc-c7a9b82e3ac6